 1. The Grand Tour

 With 22 episodes and two seasons, The Grand Tour became Amazon Prime star show.
 We are in for a whole lot more incredible content in the coming years.
 The only question is how long our chaps will be able to do what they do.
-Hopefully, a long time in the future.
+Hopefully, the king of car TV shows will continue for a long time in the future.

 I’ll close with this montage of The Grand Tour with a nice short video.
 Enjoy!